pypa/packaging.python.org/source/glossary.rst

     Source Distribution (or "sdist")

+        A :term:`distribution-package <distribution package>` format (usually
+        generated using
-        A :term:`distribution package` format (usually generated using ``python setup.py sdist``) that provides metadata and the essential source files needed for installing by a tool like :ref:`pip`, or for generating a :term:`Built Distribution`.
+        ``python setup.py sdist``) that provides metadata and the essential source files needed for installing by a tool like :ref:`pip`, or for generating a :term:`Built Distribution`.